k-nem/slounik-beta/README.md

 ### Paragraph segmentation
 In plain text the paragraph boundaries are detected at `\n` new line symbol.
 ### Sentence segmentation
 Sentence segmentation takes place after tokenization.
-A paragraph token group is split into sentence token groups at the following conditions:
+A paragraph token group is split into sentence token sub-groups at the following conditions:
 - Conventional sentence end punctuation: `.`, `!`, `?`, `…`, `⁈`, `...`, `?..`, `!..`, `?!`, `???`, `!!!`.
 The pattern can be requested by `sentenceEnd` key from `slounik.tokenCategories` dictionary.
 - Emoticons (see Extended token types)